ftraposo/ftraposo.github.io/aboutme.md

 Feel free to contact me via email at:`f.torres-raposo@lse.ac.uk`

 Please find <a href="https://ftraposo.github.io/JMP.pdf" target="_blank" rel="noopener">here</a> my job market paper.
-I have been fortunate that this work has received recognition from the Bank of Portugal and the Public Policy Research Network.
+I was fortunate to receive the Bank of Portugal Best Paper Prize and the Public Policy Research Network Best Paper Award for this work.

 You can also <a href="https://ftraposo.github.io/CV_Felipe_Raposo_master_version.pdf" target="_blank">view my full CV here</a> for more details about my academic background and research.